Fadyazmy/doi-blog/content/blog/week-1/index.md

 >2.
 What do you hope to learn during the Department of Illusions?

-I hope I can simply sit down one day, critic a problem like a professional designer and come up with a mock visual (if need be) that I can share and get feedback on.
+I hope I can simply sit down one day, critique a problem like a professional designer and come up with a mock visual (if need be) that I can share and get feedback on.
 Just like with code.

 >3.
 What do you want to achieve by completing this course?
 Document up to three goals and the actions that will help you to achieve those goals.